yesihaveidea/myrtille/DOCUMENTATION.md

 You will also need to enable [multiple sessions per user](https://portal.databasemart.com/kb/a220/how-to-enable-multiple-single-remote-desktop-sessions-in-windows-server-2012.aspx) if you don't want your users to be limited to 1 session only (if you have several users sharing the same account, they will otherwise disconnect each others).

 The RDS role offers you a **grace period of 120 days** after which you will need to use an [RD License Server](https://www.exitthefastlane.com/2016/06/native-rds-in-server2016-part-3-rdsh.html) with proper licenses (CALs) to suit your licensing mode ("Per Device" or "Per User").

+**PLEASE READ!** starting with Windows Server 2019 (or Windows 10 release 1903), RDS doesn't reconnect a previously disconnected session (due to a network issue or a manual disconnect) when multiple sessions per user is enabled on the RDS host; instead, it creates a new session.
+A workaround to that behavior is to lock the session before disconnecting the session (see https://nakedsecurity.sophos.com/2019/06/06/microsoft-dismisses-new-windows-rdp-bug-as-a-feature/ and https://social.technet.microsoft.com/Forums/windowsserver/en-US/baa5cb75-2fed-4d90-bbc6-404eab4aa20d/2019-rdsh-not-able-reconnect-to-disconnected-session-every-time-new-session-with?forum=winserverTS).

+Consequently, starting from version 2.8.0, Myrtille scales the session display instead of reconnecting the session (with the new browser size), when the browser is resized.
+To change that default setting, edit (myrtille path)\js\config.js ("display" section).
+In addition, you can choose whether or not to keep the aspect ratio of the display (default = don't keep).

 ## Auto-connect / Start remote application from URL
 Starting from version 1.3.0, it's possible to connect and run a program automatically, on session start, from an URL.
 It's a feature comparable to remoteApp (.rdp files).